datacarpentry/wrangling-genomics/episodes/01-variant_calling_workflow.md

 questions:
 - "How do I find variants in my data?"
 objectives:
-- "Be able to use command line tools to perform a variant calling workflow"
+- "Make use of command line tools to perform a variant calling workflow."
-- "Understand the different steps involved in variant calling"
+- "Describe the steps involved in variant calling."
-- "Be familiar with data formats encountered during variant calling"
+- "Describe the types of data formats encountered during variant calling."
 keypoints:
 - "First key point."
 ---